-Jennifer earned a B.A. and M.A. in English from California State University, Stanislaus; a M.L.I.S. in Library and Information Studies from California State University, Berkeley; and an Ed.S. and PhD in Computing Technology in Education from Nova Southeastern University.
+Jennifer earned a B.A. and M.A. in English from California State University, Stanislaus; a M.L.I.S. in Library and Information Studies from University of California, Berkeley; and an Ed.S. and PhD in Computing Technology in Education from Nova Southeastern University.

 She taught at California State University, Monterey Bay, worked as an online instructional librarian at Monterey Peninsula College, and served as a Systems Technology Librarian and instructor at Hartnell College for over fifteen years.
 During this time, she spent two years in the position of Dean of Distance Learning, Weekend, Evening Programs & Adjunct Faculty Support.
 For many years, Jennifer edited the Homestead Review.